 Even if you think you don’t need a LinkedIn profile to get a job now, you should probably still create it anyway.
 Building that Linkedin presence allows you to tap into your massive network which you have built over time later on.
 You never know when things might go wrong, so why not create that safety net which you can fall back on later, just in case.

 Fun Fact: Your LinkedIn Profile almost always appears at the top of Google search results if you were to search your name.

 Clean up your Social Media

 Facebook, Twitter and Instagram are not just for you to stalk your crush!
 It’s no secret many HRs look up your social media profiles too before even asking you in for an interview.
-For those people whose profiles are flooded with extreme content, posts that hints at trying to conspire against the whole world, hating the world or any other stupid stuff, you should delete or hide them from your timeline.
-It is better for your future and the eyes of those who still remains on your friends list anyway.
+For those people whose profiles are flooded with extreme content, posts that hint at trying to conspire against the whole world, hating the world or any other stupid stuff, you should delete or hide them from your timeline.
+It is better for your future and the eyes of those who still remain on your friend list anyway.

 Do Proper Research on Your Future Company

 Your employer is not the only one that needs to get to know you.
 Knowing a little about your company is a big boost to your chances of getting the job.
 Visit their website or Facebook Page if they have one.
 Learning their work culture, values and mission are crucial to know whether you fit in the first place.
 No one likes to work at a place they hate.
 Having a firm idea of the company can also help you out in your interview.